Manager, Public Programs and Communications (Gatineau Park)

 1. Meech Creek Valley to Chelsea

 This beautiful valley winds through farmland and includes a covered bridge, as well as a route, on Cross Loop Road, with interpretation panels on the history of settlement in the area.
 From parking lot P16, you can access trail 50, which is open for mountain biking.
+Please note the parking lot P16 and a section of Trail 50 are currently closed.

 2. Wakefield, Municipality of La Pêche